CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 Now, you should be ready to experiment with chat-bison!
 Follow the instructions in the notebook through the end of the Basic LLM Experiment.

+Given the unpredictable nature of LLM responses, it is crucial to test whether your application can handle a range of outcomes.
+Your Colab notebook should also include tests for your code.
+We have provided a starter code.
+For this task, you should write at least two tests that deal with unexpected model behavior.
+At least one of these tests should involve the model returning unexpected text.

 You should download and submit a .ipynb copy of your Colab notebook (with outputs) to Gradescope.

 ## Checkpoint #2 Deliverables

 ### LLM Experiment Integration (10 pts)

 For this checkpoint, you are expected to have successfully integrated the provided UI code into your project.
 Additionally, you must implement and deploy a server-side functionality that returns a hardcoded response.
 This step is crucial to ensure you are on track.
+We have provided some initial code on [this repo](https://github.com/CMU-313/translator-service).

+Furthermore, your server-side code must include unit tests.
+For this task, you should move the tests you wrote in the previous checkpoint to the repo to integrate them unto the CI pipeline.

 ## Final Deliverables